Machi Picchu. Inca Trail trek 4 days

 I end up with a neat little daypack with water, some dry clothing, and chocolate bars.
 And, of course, the walking poles that I have come to love.
 All set for this Peruvian mountain adventure!

-Quickly Learning To Appreciate The Porters, Or Sherpas
+Quickly Learning To Appreciate The Porters

 A sherpa carrying a huge backpack on the rocky trail of the Inca Trail